tomeshnet/p2p-internet-workshop/README.md

 - Participants will bring your own laptop
 - TPL will provide Raspberry Pi 2's and we will try to provide Raspberry Pi 3's
-- Expect participants to have used a computer before, with no assumption of prior programming or networking knowledge
+- Participants are comfortable using a computer before, with no assumptions about prior programming or networking knowledge
 - We will provide a primer before first class about Linux shell

 ## Course Design